sustrik/libdill/man/fdout.md

 # DESCRIPTION

-Waits on a file descriptor (true OS file descriptor, not libdill socket handle) to either become writeable or get into an error state.
-Either case leads to a successful return from the function.
-To distinguish the two outcomes, follow up with a write operation on the file descriptor.
+Waits on a file descriptor (true OS file descriptor, not libdillsocket handle) to either become writeable or get into an errorstate.
+Either case leads to a successful return from the function.To distinguish the two outcomes, follow up with a write operation onthe file descriptor.

 **fd**: file descriptor (OS-level one, not a libdill handle)